conan-io/conan-io.github.io/_posts/2023-04-24-tensorflow-lite-conan-cpp-mobile-ml-guide.markdown

 #### Read and transform the input data

 Now we have our interpreter ready to feed it with some data and run the inference, but first, we have to adapt our data to the input accepted by the model.

+Here's the outline of the process we'll follow in this section:

+- Read the input video (in our case it's a video of dimensions 640×360 pixels)
+- Crop the input video image to an square image (this would be 360x360 pixels)
+- Resize the image to the input accepted by the model (we'll see that it's 192x192) and copy to the input of the model.

 In this case, if we check the [documentation](https://tfhub.dev/google/lite-model/movenet/singlepose/lightning/tflite/float16/4) for this specific model, we can see that the input must be in the form of "an uint8 tensor of shape: 192x192x3.
 Channels order: RGB with values in [0, 255]".